 Ingredients

-• 2 lb. russet potatoes, peeled and sliced into 1’’ half moons
+• 2 lb. russet potatoes, peeled and cut into small pieces, about 3 ½ cups

 • 6 Tbsp. unsalted butter, plus more for serving